caseyocampo/a11y-oop/src/pages/about.md

 <blockquote><b>Fun fact:</b> the name "A11y-oop" is a play on words <i>and</i> the a11y acronym.
 A11y is a acronym that means accessibility because there are 11 characters between the "a" and the "y".
 The way "oop" part is there because visually it looks like the basketball term "alley-oop", which is when a player assists another player for an easy shot at the basketball hoop.

-<b>From Wikipedia:</b> "An alley-oop in basketball is an offensive play in which one player passes the ball near the basket to a teammate who jumps, catches the ball in mid-air and dunks or lays it in before touching the ground.
+<b>From Wikipedia:</b> <i>An alley-oop in basketball is an offensive play in which one player passes the ball near the basket to a teammate who jumps, catches the ball in mid-air and dunks or lays it in before touching the ground.

-The alley-oop combines elements of teamwork, pinpoint passing, timing and finishing."</blockquote>
+The alley-oop combines elements of teamwork, pinpoint passing, timing and finishing.</i></blockquote>

 Web accessibility can be a tricky topic to approach.
 Most web development tutorials overlook accessibility.
 Often, the basics of accessibility like alt text or color contrast are left out.
 More "advanced" topics like aria attributes are virtually never mentioned unless it's an accessibility specific tutorial.
 This leaves developer the questions of "where to even start learning of accessibility?".